 Activities & Education:

 Scott Mossman has been involved in the following professional activities:

-- Ethics Coordinator, AILA Northern California Chapter, 2017 to Present.
+- Ethics Coordinator, Northern California Chapter, American Immigration Lawyers Association, 2017 to Present.

 - Co-liaison to Immigration and Customs Enforcement (ICE), AILA Northern California Chapter, 2013 to 2016.
 As a liaison, he presented the questions and concerns of immigration lawyers to the leadership of the ICE San Francisco Field Office.
 Issues raised during his term included ICE‘s opening of a new detention facility, the use of videoconferencing to conduct detained removal proceedings, and problems with the electronic monitoring program (ISAP).

 - Co-liaison to Customs and Border Protection (CBP), AILA Northern California Chapter, 2010 to 2013.
 As a liaison, he presented the questions and concerns of other immigration lawyers to CBP and advocated for better policies and procedures for immigrants and nonimmigrants seeking admission at SFO and other Northern California ports of entry.

 Scott received his law degree from the University of California, Davis, where he graduated in the top 5% of his class.
 In law school, Scott was active in the Immigration Law Clinic and the King Hall Immigrant Detainee Project.
 During the second year of law school, he served as a legal extern for a judge at the United States District Court for the Eastern District of California.
 He also spent a summer as a law clerk at the State Bar of California, Office of the Chief Trial Counsel (the disciplinary arm of the State Bar).

 Scott graduated magna cum laude from California State University, Sacramento, with a bachelor of science degree in criminal justice.